Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

-### Climber’s Kit (25 GP)
+### Climber's Kit (25 GP)

-A Climber’s Kit includes boot tips, gloves, pitons, and a harness.
-As a Utilize action, you can use the Climber’s Kit to anchor yourself; when you do, you can’t fall more than 25 feet from the anchor point, and you can’t move more than 25 feet from there without undoing the anchor as a Bonus Action.
+A Climber's Kit includes boot tips, gloves, pitons, and a harness.
+As a Utilize action, you can use the Climber's Kit to anchor yourself; when you do, you can't fall more than 25 feet from the anchor point, and you can't move more than 25 feet from there without undoing the anchor as a Bonus Action.

 ---